Georgie is an online writer who enjoys crafting, cooking, reading, and music.

 - Anaïs Nin Cuban-French author 1903-1977

 It stands to reason that we as a species will never know absolutely everything there is to know.
 Though modern technology is breaking new ground every day, there are mysteries that we still can't answer and likely never will.
 Some of those mysteries are ancient structures that people left behind thousands of years ago.
 The most well-known of these is, of course, Stonehenge.

 Built beginning in about 3100 BC and continuing for about another 1500 years, Stonehenge is a massive alignment of carved rock located in Wiltshire County, England.
 Like the ancient pyramids of Egypt, no one is really certain how Stonehenge was built.
-We also have no concrete idea of why it was constructed, because the civilization that built it left no written records.
-We do know it was used for burials, most notably a boy that was apparently raised in the Mediterranean and man, called the Amesbury Archer, who was from Germany.
+We also have no idea why it was constructed, because the civilization that built it left no written records.
+We do know it was used for burials: most notably, a boy that was apparently raised in the Mediterranean, and a man, called the Amesbury Archer, who was from Germany.

 Theories abound as to why Stonehenge was built, however.
 More popular ones include a connection with King Arthur and Merlin, as well as a possible Pagan place of worship, or sacrifice.
 Whatever the reasons, those cold stones are not giving up any answers.

 There are quite a few lesser-known sites that, like Stonehenge, cannot be fully explained.

 The Carnac Stones, which can be found in Brittany, France near the village of Carnac, are a collection of roughly hewn stones that were assembled possibly as early as 4500 BC, though most date from around 3300 BC.
 There are three main concentrations of stones that make up the group, and they may have been connected at some point, however, some of the rocks have been moved over the centuries.